zamiang/vislet/apps/brooklyn/templates/text.md

 changed all much from 2008 until now where each was about $300 persqft, they have had very different paths since.
 Clinton Hill is now nearing $600 while Canarsie is still below peak at around $250.

-## The Williamsburg spike

-If you are looking for an interesting real estate graph - Williamsburg is probably one of the first places people look.
-It has truly transformed over the past decade from one of the most affordable places in Brooklyn (~$150 per sqft) to one of the most expensive (~$550).
-But when you look at the graph, you don't see a nice gradual climb.
-You see a slow climb that slightly beats the Borough average-- until 2012 where there is a huge spike.
-While it does coincide with a rise in the number of Elevator Condos being sold, nothing in these graphs explain that spike.
-I'm going to take a look at the raw sales data to look at what actually happened here.

-There is certainly a lot more to look at with Williamsburg - such as the % of commercial sales - but this is a good start.

 # Where the data comes from